 I’m going to dub them “official unofficial Disney Resorts” as I think that incoherent moniker accurately summarizes the arrangement here.
 There’s also the question of treating them as one single hotel or two distinct hotels.
-As best I can tell, they are akin to the Yacht & Beach Club, except without any significant thematic differences.
-As such, I feel it appropriate to lump them together for the purposes of this review (the infallible TripAdvisor seems to agree with this approach).
+In terms of quality, service, and all meaningful review metrics, they are akin to the Yacht & Beach Club, except without any significant thematic differences.
+As such, I feel it appropriate to lump them together for the purposes of this review.

 However, being that they are not Disney-owned hotels, there’s the unfortunate side of the pricing model used by the Swan & Dolphin.
 First, there is the non-optional resort fee.
 I’ll be blunt: this really grinds my gears.
 Originally a product of hotels in Vegas wanting to mislead consumers, many hotels there are now dropping it due to backlash.
 The FTC agrees that this practice is unfriendly to consumers, and has admonished some hotel owners for the practice.